 “I love the utility aspect of watches.
 The romance comes from the wearer: the pilot who wore it on his wrist under a flight jacket; the aged patina of a leather strap that has been handed down from father to son; the watches that were worn by charismatic personalities incorporating them into their personal style.”

 On a lifelong love for the teddy bear...

 The teddy bear has always been an icon of American culture.
 It was named after Theodore “Teddy” Roosevelt in the early years of the 20th Century.
-Our own Polo Bear was a natural extension of our world — he dressed in our looks and later became a much-loved mascot.
+Our own Polo Bear, which featured in the 50th Anniversary collection among others, was a natural extension of our world — he dressed in our looks and later became a much-loved mascot.